LoganDark/cpc-dev/README.md

   information about the different annotations you can use.

 - Maybe more?
 Submit a pull request or even just an issue :)

+## Getting Help

+Most likely, the people in the ComputerCraft Discord won't know much about transpilation from TypeScript to Lua.
+Since this repository does not contain anything custom, you should be able to look up help pertaining to TypeScriptToLua specifically, and that should apply fine here (since that is the transpiler we're using, after all).

+GitHub Discussions is also enabled on this repository if you need more help.